k4scripts/k4obfuscator-doc/docs/intro.md

 Start obfuscating by running `/obfuscate <key>`.

-The bot will prompt you a display with buttons that will help you setup your obfuscation environment:
+The bot will prompt you a display with buttons that will help you setup your obfuscation environment: *Cooming soon*